top of page

 Individual Therapy

 There are a variety of different therapy techniques, but the most important aspect is the therapeutic relationship.
-Without it, therapy and its tips and tricks don't work all that well.
+Without it, even the best tools and techniques tend to fall flat.
 Often times, the therapeutic relationship is one of the first genuinely healthy and authentic relationship people have.
 It's meant to be a safe space for you to share all the "parts" of you that you can't share with others.

 Whatever reason led you to therapy, it's the right one.